home-assistant/companion.home-assistant/docs/notifications/basic.md

 ### Notification Icon

 ![android](/assets/android.svg)
 You can set the icon for a notification by providing the `icon_url`.
-The URL must be publicly accessible much like the `image` property.
-It is important to note that if you set the `image` then Android will not show the icon for the notification.
+The URL provided must be either publicly accessible or can be a relative path (i.e. `/local/icon/icon.png`), more details can be found in [attachments](attachments.md).
+It is important to note that if you set the `image` then Android will not show the icon for the notification, the `image` will be shown in its place.
+So the `message` will be shown with the `image` and with the image as the icon.

 ```yaml
   - alias: Notify of Motion